Template: How to Write a COVID-19 Return to Work Letter

 Reminder: It is advised that you consider all of your options before moving forward with reopening your office.
 Learn more about COVID-19 waivers and questions you can’t ask employees regarding the coronavirus.

 Return to Work Template

-Use the following example when constructing your own communications:
+Use the following example (or downloadable template) when constructing your own communications:

 I want to thank each and every one of you for your patience and understanding as we collectively navigate the ongoing coronavirus pandemic.
 At this time, we’re pleased to announce that we’ve established a timeline for our team to return to the office.

 Our office will begin reopening in phases on [day, month, year]—beginning with [percent], then [percent], and [percent] capacity, every [number of days without infection]—and we’re hoping to have the full team return on [day, month, year].
 We also understand that due to the nature of this virus, some of our team may be especially vulnerable to infection.
 We encourage team members to work with their managers if these special circumstances apply.